What does the Celebrant do?

-Click here to download form or your Celebrant can provide you with a copy.
-This form must be given to your authorised Celebrant at least one month prior to your wedding date.
+Click here to download form for your copy.
+This form must be given to me as your Celebrant at least one month prior to your wedding date.

 You must be over the age of 18 years.
 Special requirements apply for young people under the age of 18 years to be legally married (see the above website).

-Two witnesses to the marriage – both must be at least 18 yrs of age and speak and understand english.
+Two witnesses to the marriage – both must be at least 18 yrs of age.

-Before your marriage you must both show your Celebrant your original birth certificate and/or your Australian passport if you cannot provide your birth certificates.
+Before your marriage you must both show me, your Celebrant your original birth certificate and/or your Australian passport.
 Non-Australian citizens must show their (translated) birth certificate or their current overseas passport.
 One other form of photo ID is also required.
-Your celebrant will note down details from these documents on the NOIM form.
+I then note details from these documents on the NOIM form.

 The couple must sign a legal declaration before the marriage stating that they are both legally able to marry each other.

 What must we provide to our Celebrant?

 Australian citizens must each present their original birth certificate and one other form of photo ID or their Australian passport.

 Non-Australian’s must present to the Celebrant their (translated) birth certificate and one other form of photo ID or their overseas passport.

 If you were previously married you must present to the Celebrant either your divorce notification, or the Death Certificate or your previous partner.